A village at war: When Irvington mourned its fallen Great War heroes

 At that time Sgt.
 Kindervatter was laid to rest in the Meuse-Argonne American Cemetery and Memorial in Romagne-sous-Montfaucon, Departement de la Meuse, Lorraine, France beside Belleau Wood, site of Pvt.
 McGovern's final battlefield.

-Despite his identification and subsequent interment, Kindervatter's name remains inscribed today on the Tablets of the Missing at the Buzancy Military Cemetery seven miles south of Soissons, poignantly misspelled Kindervater with one T. It is possible Kindervatter's remains were originallly buried with those of other unidentified soldiers at Buzancy, since the remains of some 71 unidentified soldiers are still interred there today.
+Despite his identification and subsequent interment, Kindervatter's name remains inscribed today on the Tablets of the Missing at the Buzancy Military Cemetery seven miles south of Soissons, poignantly misspelled Kindervater with one T. It is possible Kindervatter's remains were originallly buried with those of other unidentified soldiers at Buzancy, since the remains of some 71 unknown soldiers remain there today.

 Like McGovern, Kindervatter was a volunteer.
 He reported for duty at the Army's Fort Slocum in New Rochelle on Jan 26.
 1916.
-Originally a private, Kindervatter was promoted to corporal in October 1917 and to sergeant in January 1918.
+After enlisting as a private, Kindervatter was promoted to corporal in October 1917 and to sergeant in January 1918.
 He was killed in the key Battle of Soissons, fought by American, British and French troops against the Germans from July 18-22, 1918.

 The battle was the turning point of the war.
 Germany went on the defensive for the rest of the war before the Nov.
 11 armistice.